jeychenne/dolmen-qt/docs/scripting/api/string.md

 ## General concepts

 A `string` is a sequence of characters enclosed between double quotes, such as `"this"`.
 Strings in Lua are immutable, which means that you cannot modify them directly.
-All function that "modify" a string actually return a new string but leave the original string unchanged.
+All functions which "modify" a string actually return a new (modified) copy of the string but leave the original string unchanged.

 All string functions assume that strings are encoded according to the UTF-8 [Unicode](http://www.unicode.org/) standard.
 A good tutorial about UTF-8 can be found at the following address: [http://www.zehnet.de/2005/02/12/unicode-utf-8-tutorial](http://www.zehnet.de/2005/02/12/unicode-utf-8-tutorial/).
 In the